doddi79/batutils/README.md

 ```

 Note that datetime is not included in this.
 That's because tt'll also import
-the aliases from the Datetime Utils (`ccptools.dtu.structs.aliases`)
+the aliases from the Datetime Utils (`batutils.dtu.structs.aliases`)
 package instead:

 ```python